List of Homestuck characters: Nepeta Leijon

 Nepeta Leijon is an olive-blood, considered the "middle class" of the hemospectrum.
 She lives in a cave with her lusus, and is known for role-playing and acting like a cat.
-She embodies an interest in both furries and shipping, a combination Hussie described as "for the sake of efficiency."
-She is Equius Zahhak's moirail, or pacifying platonic soulmate, and she has a flush-crush on Karkat Vantas.
+She embodies an interest in both furries and shipping.
+She is Equius Zahhak's moirail.
+Her lusus is a feline creature with two mouths named "Pounce de León".
 Her astrological sign is Leo.
-The name Nepeta is a reference to the Genus name for the plant Catnip.
-The name Leijon is remarkably similar to the word for lion in languages such as Finnish and Swedish.